SeamusFinlayson/initiative-tracker/docs/store.md

 ---

 # Pretty Sordid

+*Initiative tracking with token icons and a sort button!*

 Pretty Sordid is an initiative tracker based on [Initiative Tracker by Owlbear Rodeo](https://extensions.owlbear.rodeo/initiative-tracker) but I've made a few quality of life improvements that the community has been requesting for a while.